cocogitto/cocogitto/docs/website/guide/README.md

 ```

 ::: warning
-Not that unlike `git commit`, `cog commit` will not pick a default shell when running hooks.
+Note that unlike `git commit`, `cog commit` will not pick a default shell when running hooks.
 Make sure to provide
 a shebang in your hook definition.
 :::